smufin/smufin-core/README.md

 ### Commands

+The argument passed to the `--exec` flag must be a list of stage commands, separated by semicolon.
+Commands are prepended by a stage name followed by colon, and chained in a comma-separated list.
+E.g.
+`count:run;filter:run,stats`.
+The available stage commands are:

  * `prune`
    * `run`: generates a bloom filter of stems that have been observed in the input more than once; optional stage that can be run first to save memory